Pathduck/vid2ani/README.md

 * Install [FFmpeg](https://www.ffmpeg.org/download.html#build-windows) for Windows.
-* Make sure that the path to `ffmpeg.exe` is [configured in your system environment variables control panel](https://www.wikihow.com/Install-FFmpeg-on-Windows) or that you run the `gifconv.bat` file in the same folder as `ffmpeg.exe`.
+* Make sure that the path to `ffmpeg.exe` is [configured in your system environment variables control panel](https://www.wikihow.com/Install-FFmpeg-on-Windows) or that you run the `vid2ani.cmd` file in the same folder as `ffmpeg.exe`.

 ## Usage
 ```
-gifconv [input_file] [arguments]
+vid2ani [input_file] [arguments]
 ```
 ## Arguments
 ```
--t      Specifies output filetype - supported types: gif, png, webp.
+-t      Specifies output filetype - supported types: 'gif', 'png', 'webp'.
-        The default is gif.
+        The default is 'gif'.
 -o      Specifies output filename.
         Will be output to the same directory as your input video.
         The default is the same as the input video.